Advinia’s Response to the Coronavirus (COVID-19) (updated 08/9/2020)

 What we are doing to make sure Residents and work Colleagues continue to remain as safe as possible

 We rigorously follow both national and local Public Health / Health Protection guidelines and are in regular contact with all the local Public Health teams so that we stay abreast of all fast-moving developments.
 All Advinia Care Homes have a well thought out and detailed Contingency Plan and they are supported by Advinia right the way to the top of the company.
 A Senior Response Team (SRT) has been established which meets regularly and supports all Homes, as needed.
 This team ensures that all the appropriate policies, procedures, resources and equipment are in place to provide the best possible care for Residents.

 We also continue to follow enhanced infection control and prevention policies, and our team remain alert to the threat of COVID-19 at all times.
 The extra measures in place for infection control ensure extra and extensive handwashing and we have conducted many additional training sessions and audits around this.
 Again, before the government lockdown, we introduced an additional training course for all Colleagues around COVID-19 to ensure they were fully informed about the virus and how it affected the way they provided care to Residents.
-We have also ensured that all Colleagues have had the opportunity to refresh their detailed Infection Control and Prevention training and also introduced extensive training around donning and doffing Personal Protective Equipment (PPE), along with implementing even more extensive and regular cleaning schedules have been brought in to try and minimise the spread of the virus.
+We have also ensured that all Colleagues have had the opportunity to refresh their detailed Infection Control and Prevention training and also introduced extensive training around donning and doffing Personal Protective Equipment (PPE), along with implementing even more extensive and regular cleaning schedules, all to try and minimise the spread of the virus.